Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

 #### Field Papers

 For use only when you are involved in a project where a local mapper has carried out a ground survey and marked a printed map with information such as road names.
-This map can be rescanned & used as a background image for a remote or local mapper to read the information & update the OpenStreeetMap data [Field papers section of LearnOSM](/en/mobile-mapping/field-papers/).
+This map can be rescanned and used as a background image for a remote or local mapper to read the information and update the OpenStreeetMap data [Field papers section of LearnOSM](/en/mobile-mapping/field-papers/).

 ### Splitting a task square